Emergency Bond Reduction Hearings in Florida

 In determining the bond conditions for pretrial release, the court will consider the following factors:

-4. the defendant’s family and relatives that live in the community;
+- the defendant’s family and relatives who live in the community;

 First Appearance Court in Hillsborough County, FL

 For Hillsborough County, the first appearance hearing is electronically recorded.
-Division “O” is also referred to as “Video Court” because the defendants are brought before the court via live video camera from the jail, while the judge, prosecutor, and criminal defense attorney appear in the courtroom.
+Division “O” is also called “Video Court” because the defendants are brought before the court via live video camera from the jail while the judge, prosecutor, and criminal defense attorney appear in the courtroom.

 A privately retained attorney can argue for a zero-dollar bond (often called the “ROR bond”) that allows you to be released on your own recognizance just by signing a promise to return to court (also called a “signature bond”) instead of posting a bond to secure your appearance in court to answer the charges against you.